 Who can join the Tryon Amateur Radio Club?

-All local, licensed amateur radio operators are encouraged to join our club.
+Any licensed amateur radio operators are encouraged to join our club.
 However, membership is not limited to licensed amateurs.
 Anyone can join the club.
+We mostly have members from the Fulton County NY area, but everyone is welcome.
 We will do our best to help our unlicensed members get on the air.
 If you like more information on how to become a radio operator please click here.

 How to become a Ham: